-Should I Wrap My Water Heater With Insulation?
+Should I Wrap My Garage Water Heater With Insulation?

 Most modern gas and electric water heaters have built-in insulation.
 That should be safe enough in your garage despite freezing temperatures.

 However, if the temperature in your garage drops below freezing, it could still pose a problem for your hot water heater.
-If you’re concerned with losing power during the winter, insulating the heater can be a smart decision.
+Insulating the heater can be wise if you’re concerned about losing power during the winter.

-One of the most efficient, cost-effective ways to add insulation to your water heater is an insulation blanket specifically designed for water heaters.
+An insulation blanket specifically designed for water heaters is one of the most efficient, cost-effective ways to add insulation to your water heater.

-Water heater blankets are rated with an R-value just like other insulation.
-The higher the R-value, the less heat that escapes from your water heater.
+Water heater blankets are rated with an R-value, just like other insulation.
+The higher the R-value, the less heat escapes your garage water heater.

-Currently, the U.S. Department of Energy recommends using an insulation blanket of at least an R-value of 7, or higher.
-One of the highest-rated blankets available to consumers is an 11-R blanket, but at a substantially higher cost.
+The U.S. Department of Energy recommends using an insulation blanket of at least an R-value of 7 or higher.
+One of the highest-rated blankets available to consumers is an R-11 blanket but at a substantially higher cost.

-Be sure to purchase a blanket that matches the size of your water heater!
+Be sure to purchase a blanket that matches the size of your garage water heater!